suslifzz/portfolio_website/README.md

 ## Explore and Reach Out

-Feel free to navigate through the sections to discover more about me.
+Feel free to discover more about me.
 I'm looking forward to connecting with fellow professionals, mentors, and anyone who shares a passion for web development.

-Thank you for dropping by, and I'm excited about the possibilities that lie ahead!
+Thank you for dropping by, and I'm excited about the possibilities ahead!

 **Sravya**